naddym/nifi-course-abm/README.md

 ## A typical layout of this course

-    ├── extensions                          # guide for building custom functionality in nifi ├── installation                        # guide for installating nifi standalone/cluster for both secure/insecure mode ├── docker                          # demonstration of docker based installation
+    ├── adhocs                              # all custom requests asked during the course ├── extensions                          # guide for building custom functionality in nifi ├── installation                        # guide for installating nifi standalone/cluster for both secure/insecure mode ├── docker                          # demonstration of docker based installation